7 SEO Fails Seen in the Wild (And How You Can Avoid Them)

 Search engines sometimes retain pages that are no longer valid.
 If people land on error pages when they come from the search results, it’s a bad user experience.

 Some site owners, out of frustration, list the individual URLs in the robots.txt file.
 They’re hoping that Google will take the hint and stop indexing them.

 But this approach fails!
-If Google respects the robots.txt, it won’t crawl those pages.
-So Google will never see the 404 status and won’t find out that the pages are invalid.
+If Google respects the robots.txt, then it won’t crawl those pages.
+So, Google will never see the 404 status and won’t find out that the pages are invalid.

 How to Avoid This SEO Mistake

 The first part of the fix is to not disallow these URLs in robots.txt.
 You WANT the bots to crawl around and know what URLs should be dropped from the search index.